top of page

 Contemporary Heirlooms

-A Suffolk Craft Society collaboration with the National Trust.
+Observing Italianate, architecture alongside the structures and cycles of plant forms.
+A National Trust collaboration with the Suffolk Craft Society.
 Inspired by Ickworth House, grounds and garden.
-Observing Italienate, architectural flourishes alongside the structures and cycles of plant forms.
 Looking at the interior chandeliers prompted me to remove colour and opacity in favour of shifting light and form.
 The resulting 'ghost' effect being expressive of the continuing movement of seasons, generations and eras: 'Time present and time past Are both perhaps present in time future, And time future contained in time past.'
 Burnt Norton T S Eliot

 Coast